Biopython: Sequence annotation

 The SeqRecord class describes sequences, along with information such as name, description and features in the form of SeqFeature objects.
 Each SeqFeature object specifies the type of the feature and its location.
 Feature types can be ‘gene’, ‘CDS’ (coding sequence), ‘repeat_region’, ‘mobile_element’ or others, and the position of features in the sequence can be exact or approximate.

->>> # This script loads an annotated sequence from file and views some of its contents.
+>>> # The script reads a GenBank file to extract and print the sequence’s name and description.
+It then accesses and displays detailed information about a specific annotated feature (e.g., a gene) within the sequence.